varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **This is the power of shape thinking:**
 - You don't learn "two different chords"
 - You learn "one SHAPE with two versions"
-- Major â†” Minor = ONE finger difference
+- Major ↔ Minor = ONE finger difference
 - This pattern repeats across ALL shape families!

 ---